open-covid-19/data/README.md

 ### Notes about the data
-For countries where both country-level and subregion-level data is available, the entry which has a null value for the subregion level columns indicates upper-level aggregation.
+For countries where both country-level and subregion-level data is available, the entry which has a null value for the subregion level columns in the `index` table indicates upper-level aggregation.
 For example, if a data point has values `{country_code: US, subregion1_code: CA, subregion2_code: null, ...}` then that record will have data aggregated at the subregion1 (i.e. state/province) level.
-If `subregion1_code` were null, then it would be data aggregated at the country level.
+If `subregion1_code`were null, then it would be data aggregated at the country level.

 Another way to tell the level of aggregation is the `aggregation_level` of the `index` table, see the [schema documentation](#index) for more details about how to interpret it.